ch00226855/CMP168Summer2022/Week4Day3_Review.md

 - Read from a file: Scanner, FileInputStream
 - Write to a file: PrintWriter, FileOutputStream
 - Exception handling with file I/O: FileNotFoundException
-- String and character manipulation
+- String and character manipulation: Useful methods introduced in Sec.
+4.13 - 4.16.

 **Exercise**:
 1. File Integers.txt contains a group of integers in the following format: